PC Turns On But No Display: Safe Checks

 Prepare a safe repair session

-- Power off before touching internal parts.
+- Shut down and unplug the PC before touching internal parts.

 Quick path